kuopinghsu/srv32/README.md

            --branch n, -b n        branch penalty (default 2) --log file, -l file     generate log file

+The software simulator supports RV32IM instruction set, while the hardware supoorts RV32I instructions set.
+When running the Dhrystone/Coremark benchmark, there is no difference in score after enabling or disabling the multiply instructions.
+The benchmark test does not use multiply instructions.

 The simulator read the memory initialize file from sw/imem.bin and sw/dmem.bin.

 ## Bechmark

+Here is the simulation result of benchmarks.

 * Dhrystone